 Susan Olsen was Cindy, the youngest Brady daughter.
 After the show ended she performed occasionally, but primarily worked in graphic design.
 As at July 2009, she’s alive and active, and living in Los Angeles.

 Ann Davis played Alice, the housekeeper.
 After the end of The Brady Bunch, she acted on Broadway, made commercials, and played the occasional bit part of television.
-As at July 2009 she’s alive and active, and living in Texas.
+She died on 1 June 2014 in Texas, at age 88, after falling in her bathroom.

 In addition to their own follow-on careers, all of the Brady Bunch cast participated in numerous Brady Bunch sequels and spinoffs.
 During the running of the show, the Brady children also released albums of bubblegum music, and during summer gaps between seasons, they toured and performed together as The Kids from the Brady Bunch.